UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 Ground and building DSM
 #######################

-As the name suggest this DSM consist of both ground and building heights (masl).
+As the name suggest this Digital Surface Model (DSM) consist of both ground and building heights in meter above sea level (masl).

 Vegetation DSMs
 ###############